microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaApplicationTemplate.md

 # Get-EntraBetaApplicationTemplate

 ## Synopsis

-Retrieve a list of applicationTemplate objects
+Retrieve a list of applicationTemplate objects.

 ## Syntax